Kyle Whittingham: 2022

 Whittingham and the Utes started the 2022 season ranked #7 in the AP Poll for Utah's best ranking to start a season in school history.
 However, the 2022 season started off with a 29–26 loss to the Florida Gators on the road to drop to #13.
 Utah recovered with a four-game winning streak before a 42–32 setback to UCLA on the road.
 The Utes put together another four-game winning streak, highlighted by a 43–42 upset over #7 USC.
 The Utes split their final two games, a 20–17 loss to Oregon and a 63–21 victory over Colorado.
 The team qualified for the Pac-12 Championship Game, a rematch against USC.
 The Utes defeated the Trojans 47–24 in the rematch.
 The Utes qualified for the Rose Bowl against Penn State, where the Nittany Lions defeated the Utes 35–21.

 2023

 Whittingham led the Utes to a 8–4 regular season mark that culminated with a loss in the Las Vegas Bowl to Northwestern.

+2024

+The Utes began the 2024 season ranked #12 in the AP Poll.
+Unfortunately, the season was plagued by injuries to players including Cam Rising, Brandon Rose, Isaac Wilson, Brant Kuithe, and others, resulting in a disappointing 5–7 season.
+This was the first time since 2013 that Utah finished below .500, and was not eligible for a bowl game.